-Overview: The New Hampshire Department of Education (NHED) will issue competitive grants to NH public and public charter schools to support safe learning environments.
+Overview: The New Hampshire Department of Education (NHED) will issue competitive grants to NH public and public charter local education agencies (LEAs) to support safe learning environments.
 Research consistently shows that safe, inclusive, and supportive learning environments are associated with improved academic achievement and emotional well-being of students, as well as with reductions in disciplinary actions.
-The maximum amount for each school is \$100,000.
+The maximum amount that can be requested by an LEA is \$100,000 per school.
 There is no minimum amount.